AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userSummary.md

 ## Request Sample

 To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined.
 This will return the relevant user summary details in a structured format, enabling easy integration with other systems or applications.
+The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/users/summary?startPage=1&pageSize=50